Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Learns to excavate, construct, and maintain roads, embankments, canals reservoirs, ditches, pumping plant pads, drainage areas, and properties to a specified grade and slope as required.

-- Learns to operate material-handling equipment, including truck-mounted and telescopic cranes up to 8-ton capacity in order to rig, load, unload, and place various types of equipment, such as pumps, motors, valves, and precast concrete structures, and piping (up to 13 feet in diameter and 40 feet long).
+- Learns to operate material-handling equipment, including truck-mounted and telescopic cranes up to 8-ton capacity to rig, load, unload, and place various types of equipment, such as pumps, motors, valves, and precast concrete structures, and piping (up to 13 feet in diameter and 40 feet long).

 - Learns to evaluate assigned work and possible hazards related to pipeline and other underground utilities.